Product Development Partnerships

 The goal of the Specialist Health Service (SHS) is to improve the performance of Australia's international development activities in the health sector, through contributions to health policy, strategic planning and health programming.

 The SHS enables all areas of the department, in Canberra and at Post, to quickly source health technical assistance.
-This service is provided by Abt JTA Pty Ltd.
+This service is provided by Abt Associates Pty Ltd.

-The SHS will assist DFAT to move beyond the traditional health and aid concepts, with innovative thinking and advice on leveraging investments, building sustainable health institutions and engaging private health actors.
+The SHS assists DFAT to move beyond the traditional health and aid concepts, with innovative thinking and advice on leveraging investments, building sustainable health institutions and engaging private health actors.